genji970/llm_project/README.md

 project covers from data_preparation ~ inference

 ## used language, tool .. ##
-python , ray , torch
+python , ray , torch , huggingface ,

 ## sample used ##
 In this project, I used pdf named "attention is all you need".
 This paper is famous in ai field.